Field Interactions

 • Value as regex copies the field's value as a regular expression.

-• Aggregate — allows two possible interactions:
+• Aggregate — enables two aggregate options:

 • Find top 10 values